How to Make a DIY Doormat with Cricut

 Yes!
 You can absolutely use spray paint for coco coir mats as well.
 Choose one that is appropriate for outdoor use, and make sure the non-stenciled part of the mat is well-covered before you spray.

-Polyurethane spray is another good option for sealing a coir mat.
+Polyurethane spray is a good option for sealing a coir mat.
 However, many sealers are formulated for wood primarily.
 Make sure you choose one that is appropriate for various crafting projects.

 Also, sealing the project is completely optional.
-It just helps protect the doormat from wear and tear.
+It just helps protect a DIY doormat from wear and tear.

 As always, leave a comment if you have any questions or just want to say hello!